todvora/todvora.github.io/_posts/2015-03-14-hunting-for-the-oom-bug.md

 ---
 layout: post
-title:  "Hunting for the OOM bug in my test suite"
+title:  Hunting for the OOM bug in my test suite
 date:   2015-03-14 05:51:47
 tags:
-  -java
-  -tests
-  -junit
-  -mockito
+- java
+- tests
+- junit
+- mockito
+image: /images/oom/graph_failed.png
 ---
 You know it, you have probably experienced it too.
 Your tests are slowing down, memory consumption is rising, the CPU is burning itself.
 There has to be a bug somewhere.
 Maybe one bad line of code, that ruins everything.
 But how can you find it?